twome/pinguno/readme.md

 - write to some kind of DB
 	- what kind of scheme?

-- stretch: add PingLogger-style traceroute latency graph (total latency over time and per-IP latency over IP)
-	- keep a hold of ICMP_seqs to pair up latency of each IP
-	- automatically identify that problem is not with LAN if first hop is constantly <10ms

-- stretch: render a latency-over-time graph

 - stretch: also do an ookla-style real bandwidth test
 	- what servers to use?